 Loading images on a page can make a significant difference based on the approach you choose, and it boosts your site without much effort.

 Lazy loading can help you load images, gif, and other media sources as the user scroll down.
 Because the browser doesn’t have to load all information down at once, but only the prioritized content, it lightens the site loads and reduces the time it takes to process the page.

 First, Lazyload will show a low resolution of the image.
 Then, it will quickly switch to the high-resolution source image.

-For Magento, if you want to use LazyLoad on your store, but doesn’t have much technical knowledge, then:
+For Magento, if you want to use LazyLoad on your store, but don’t have much technical knowledge, then: